-The legend whispers of Goddess Sati’s dismembered body falling across the earth as Shakti Peethas.
-The last piece—her right hand—vanished here, giving birth to the name “Alopi” (disappeared).
+The fingers of Goddess Sati are believed to have fallen and vanished here, giving birth to the name “Alopi” (disappeared).
 Here, in place of an idol, a cradle (“doli”) symbolizes her divine presence.

-Documentary evidence suggests that the temple gained structural prominence during the late 18th century under the patronage of Mahadji Shinde, the influential Maratha statesman.
+Documentary evidence suggests that the temple gained structural prominence during the late 18th century under the patronage of Maratha warrior Shreenath Mahadji Shinde.
 Following the Maratha foothold in northern India after the Third Battle of Panipat (1761), Shinde undertook several religious and civic projects in Prayagraj, with Alopi Devi Temple among them.

 The structure saw further expansion and embellishment in the early 19th century, notably under Maharani Baizabai Scindia, whose renovations reinforced the temple’s role as a Shakti worship center during the British colonial period.